galaxyproject/pulsar/README.rst

 <http://kombu.readthedocs.org/en/latest/reference/kombu.connection.html>`_ for
 even more information.

-Customizing the LWR Environment
+Customizing the Pulsar Environment
 -------------------------------

-In more sophisticated deployments, the LWR's environment will need to be tweaked - for instance to define a ``DRMAA_LIBRARY_PATH`` environment variable for the ``drmaa`` Python module or to define the location to a find a location of Galaxy (via ``GALAXY_HOME``) if certain Galaxy tools require it or if Galaxy metadata is being set by the LWR.
+In more sophisticated deployments, the Pulsar's environment will need to be tweaked - for instance to define a ``DRMAA_LIBRARY_PATH`` environment variable for the ``drmaa`` Python module or to define the location to a find a location of Galaxy (via ``GALAXY_HOME``) if certain Galaxy tools require it or if Galaxy metadata is being set by the Pulsar.
 The recommend way to do this is to copy ``local_env.sh.sample`` to ``local_env.sh`` and customize it.

-This file of deployment specific environment tweaks will be source by ``run.sh`` if it exists as well as by other LWR scripts in more advanced usage scenarios.
+This file of deployment specific environment tweaks will be source by ``run.sh`` if it exists as well as by other Pulsar scripts in more advanced usage scenarios.

 Job Managers (Queues)
 ---------------------

-By default the LWR will maintain its own queue of jobs.
-While ideal for simple deployments such as those targetting a single Windows instance, if the LWR is going to be used on more sophisticate clusters, it can be configured to maintain multiple such queues with different properties or to delegate to external job queues (via DRMAA, qsub/qstat CLI commands, or Condor).
+By default the Pulsar will maintain its own queue of jobs.
+While ideal for simple deployments such as those targetting a single Windows instance, if the Pulsar is going to be used on more sophisticate clusters, it can be configured to maintain multiple such queues with different properties or to delegate to external job queues (via DRMAA, qsub/qstat CLI commands, or Condor).

 For more information on configured external job managers, see